SeanJxie/raytracing-in-python/README.md

 - On top of PyPy, the renderer uses Python's `multiprocessing` package which allows the computational workload to be split over multiple processes.

 With those two improvements, the render time is orders of magnitude faster.
-For example, the image below takes about *a day* to render with what is taught in the tutorial (clearly, it was made to be written in C++).
-However, with PyPy and multiprocessing, the time is reduced to about *35 seconds*.
+For example, the image below takes about *a day* to render with regular CPython and no multiprocessing, but only about *3 minutes* with PyPy and multiprocessing.

 ![demo](https://github.com/SeanJxie/raytracing-in-python/blob/main/out.png)